Donald Trump Didn’t Want to Win – and Neither Did His Campaign

 The call went on for 26 minutes.

-Without a strong chief of staff at the White House, there was no real up-and-down structure in the administration—merely a figure at the top and everyone else scrambling for his attention.
+Without a strong chief of staff at the White House, there was no real up-and-down structure in the administration — merely a figure at the top and everyone else scrambling for his attention.
 It wasn’t task-based so much as response-oriented — whatever captured the boss’s attention focused everybody’s attention.
 Priebus and Bannon and Kushner were all fighting to be the power behind the Trump throne.
 And in these crosshairs was Katie Walsh, the deputy chief of staff.

 Walsh, who came to the White House from the RNC, represented a certain Republican ideal: clean, brisk, orderly, efficient.
 A righteous bureaucrat with a permanently grim expression, she was a fine example of the many political professionals in whom competence and organizational skills transcend ideology.
 To Walsh, it became clear almost immediately that “the three gentlemen running things,” as she came to characterize them, had each found his own way to appeal to the president.
 Bannon offered a rousing fuck-you show of force; Priebus offered flattery from the congressional leadership; Kushner offered the approval of blue-chip businessmen.
 Each appeal was exactly what Trump wanted from the presidency, and he didn’t understand why he couldn’t have them all.
 He wanted to break things, he wanted Congress to give him bills to sign, and he wanted the love and respect of New York machers and socialites.

-Note: *This article has been updated to include more information from Wolff’s book about the nature of Trump’s conversation with the Mercers.